williamsadegoke/williamsadegoke/README.md

 - 👋 Hi, I’m @williamsadegoke
-- 👀 I’m interested in data science
+- 👀 I’m a project manager and a data analyst
-- 🌱 I’m currently learning python for data science
+- 🌱 I’m proficient in Excel, SQL, PowerBI, and Python for data analytics and visualization
-- 💞️ I’m looking to collaborate on using python to data science projects
+- 💞️ I’m open to a role in data analytics and project management
 - 📫 How to reach me adegokewilliams@gmail.com

 <!---